Shagufta-Wagnak/campaign/README.md

 php artisan serve

-8. click on the link generated on terminal or copy paste it on browser after running above command to redirect.
+8. Click on the link generated on terminal or copy paste it on browser after running above command to redirect.